Performance

 Performance measurements

-Once you have worked with your code, it can be useful to examine its efficiency more closely.
-The iPython Profiler or scalene can be used for this.
+Once you have worked with your code, it can be useful to examine its efficiency more closely. cProfile, iPython Profiler, scalene, tprof or Memray can be used for this.
+So far, I usually carry out the following steps:

 See also